someimportantcompany/status-page/README.md

 Most of the time you launch a status page up to communicate down-time & scheduled maintainence to your customers and/or users.
 Maybe your product is key to their workflow, and you want to let them know when it'll be unavailable and thus should plan accordingly.
 Perhaps you get a flurry of messages when your blog goes down & you just want a place to keep your readers informed.
 You could be [a startup bank](https://monzo.statuspage.io/), [a cloud infrastructure provider](https://status.digitalocean.com/), [a website monitoring service](https://status.pingdom.com/) or [a university](https://www.uodit.info/) - regardless, you want a dedicated channel to let your users know that you're aware of the problem & you're on it.

 There are plenty of hosted status page solutions out there.
 One of the best is [Atlassian's StatusPage](https://statuspage.io), however (in my humble opinion) their pricing is far to high for a static status page, especially for open-source projects or products just launching.
 They [justify their pricing](https://www.statuspage.io/pricing) & have excellent features focused around incident management, team management, notifications, webhooks, API access & Single Sign-On.
-But if you just want a simple status page why isn't their a free alternative?
-If they offered a free plan with 1 user, no subscribing features, no metrics, basic customisation & incident management, this project would evaporate overnight.
+But if you just want a simple status page why isn't their a free alternative? ~If they offered a free plan with 1 user, no subscribing features, no metrics, basic customisation & incident management, this project would evaporate overnight.~ **Update:** StatusPage now offer [a Free plan with a reasonable set of features](https://support.atlassian.com/statuspage/docs/what-do-i-get-on-a-free-plan)!
+[See the Pricing page for more details](https://www.atlassian.com/software/statuspage/pricing).

 ## Getting Started